antoinegaubil/File-Transfer-Service/README.md

+This repository contains a client-server application for communication using both TCP and UDP protocols.
+Follow the instructions below to run the client and server files, and choose between debug modes.

-Run the Client file :
+### Run the Client

+# Debug Mode ON
-node client.js 1 --> Debug Mode ON
+node client.js 1

+# Debug Mode OFF
-node client.js 0 --> Debug Mode OFF
+node client.js 0

-Then follow the instructions to choose TCP or UDP
+Follow the on-screen instructions to choose between TCP and UDP.

-If TCP is chosen --> give the IP address and port number : localhost 3000 If UDP is chosen --> give the IP addres and port number but port number cannot be 3000 for the client, we ask you to put port number 3000 for the server and any other port number for the client : localhost 3001 hit help for the commands.
+If TCP is chosen:

+# Provide the IP address and port number
+ex: localhost 3000

+If UDP is chosen:

+# Provide the IP address and a port number different from 3000
+ex: localhost 3001

+Hit `help` for available commands.

-Run the Server file :
+### Run the Server

+# Debug Mode ON
-node server.js 3000 1 --> port number 3000 Debug Mode ON
+node server.js 3000 1

+# Debug Mode OFF
-node server.js 3000 0 --> port number 3000 Debug Mode OFF
+node server.js 3000 0

-TESTING FILES :
+## Testing

+Run the testing files:

+# Test 1
 node test_1.js 0

+# Test 2
 node test_2.js 0

+## Note

+- Ensure correct port numbers and debug modes are used for both client and server.
+- For UDP, the client's port number must differ from 3000.

+Feel free to explore and contribute to this project.
+If you encounter any issues or have suggestions, please create an issue in the repository.